Blake-Madden/i18n-check/README.md

     - Regular expressions
     - Strings inside of debug functions
     - Formulas
+    - Strings that contain URLs or email addresses.
 - Strings not available for translation that possibly should be.
 - Strings that contain extended ASCII characters that are not encoded.
   ("Danke schön" instead of "Danke sch\U000000F6n".)
 Encoding extended ASCII characters is recommended for